newaeonweb/jekyll-materialize-boilerplate/source/_posts/2013-09-29-moving-from-wordpress-to-jekyll-blog-engine.md

 comments: true
 share: true
 ---
+#How i was forced to move from Wordpress to Jekyll blog engine.
 Some time ago, i had a conversation with an old friend and he ask me a good question:
 > Did you hear about Jekyll blog engine?
 > Everybody in community are using.